 Distinguished Professor Richard Osborne

 He has completed a wide range of assignments and contracts for the WHO, including WHO's Global Coordinating Mechanism for the Prevention and Control of Non-communicable Diseases.
-He was a health literacy consultant for the Independent High-Level Commission on Non-Communicable Diseases - WG1 (Health Literacy).
-For WHO he has delivered health literacy capacity building to member states including in Russia, Philippines, Myanmar, Egypt, Sudan, Portugal and Brunei.
+He was the health literacy consultant for the Independent High-Level Commission on Non-Communicable Diseases - WG1 (Health Literacy).
+For WHO he has delivered health literacy capacity building to member states including in Russia, the Philippines, Myanmar, Egypt, Sudan, Portugal and Brunei.
 He developed the concept of WHO National Health Literacy Demonstration Projects and an NHLDP global community of practice which is being implemented across regions.

 - Established the first WHO Collaborating Centre for Health Literacy.

 - Development, implementation and embedding of public waiting list reform for hip & knee replacement surgery across Victoria.

 - Built the Health Education Impact Questionnaire (heiQ), a measure of chronic disease self-management programs used globally.

 Health Promotion; Public and Environmental Health; Biostatistics; Health research design

 Accredited to supervise Masters & Doctoral students as Principal Supervisor.